isonic1/appium-mobile-grid/README.md

 ## Getting Started

 Assumptions:
-  * You have AndroidStudios installed.
+  * You have AndroidStudios and Xcode installed.
+  * You have Xcode command line tools installed.
   * You have npm & Appium installed. https://www.npmjs.com/package/appium
-  * You're running this on a mac.
-Though, this shouldn't be too different to run on other platforms.
+  * You're running this on a Mac.
+(For iOS tests only.)
   * You have Homebrew installed. http://brew.sh/
-  * You have ideviceinstaller installed. `brew install ideviceinstaller`
+  * You have ideviceinstaller installed for iOS test. `brew install ideviceinstaller`
   * You have android emulators installed or USB connected devices with USB Debug enabled.

 To set up: